-- (a) Coverage for inpatient hospitalization, partial hospitalization programs or intensive outpatient programs for Mental Illness or Substance Abuse Health Interventions is subject to the following requirements. - (i) Inpatient hospitalization requires a patient to receive covered services 24 hours a day as an inpatient in a Hospital. - (ii) Partial hospitalization programs generally require the patient to receive covered services six to eight hours a day, five to seven days per week in a Hospital outpatient setting. - (iii) Intensive outpatient programs generally require the patient to receive covered services lasting two to four hours a day, three to five days per week in a Hospital outpatient setting. - (b) Inpatient Hospital admissions require precertification.
-The Covered Person may call the MHSA phone number on the back of their health plan identification card to receive precertification.
+- (a) Coverage for inpatient hospitalization, partial hospitalization programs or intensive outpatient programs for Mental Illness or Substance Use Disorder Health Interventions is subject to the following requirements. - (i) Inpatient hospitalization requires a patient to receive covered services 24 hours a day as an inpatient in a Hospital. - (ii) Partial hospitalization programs generally require the patient to receive covered services six to eight hours a day, five to seven days per week in a Hospital outpatient setting. - (iii) Intensive outpatient programs generally require the patient to receive covered services lasting two to four hours a day, three to five days per week in a Hospital outpatient setting. - (b) Inpatient Hospital admissions require Prior Approval.
+The Covered Person may call the customer service phone number on the back of their health plan identification card to receive Prior Approval.